pulumi/docs/content/blog/deploying-mysql-schemas-using-dynamic-providers/index.md

 The existing Pulumi MySQL provider allows us to create the MySQL server, database, and different users.
 However, it would be great to be able to create the tables as part of the deployment too, since database schema can be considered a type of infrastructure.
 Because creating tables requires admin credentials, deploying them along with the other infrastructure allows us to limit the sharing of admin credentials, and run the application under restricted permissions at all times.

-A great advantage of Pulumi is its extendability and modularity.
-If support for something isn't implemented, it is an easy process to write it yourself.
+A great advantage of Pulumi is its extensible and modular design.
+If support for something isn't implemented, you can write it yourself easily.
 We will be writing a Dynamic Provider that connects to a MySQL server, initializes a table, and creates some starting data all during `pulumi up`.

 The first step is to create a new directory and initialize a Pulumi project with `pulumi new aws-python`.